 Stating that "time is short, and the devil's getting desperate", Tori wants to use her experiences to edify the Church, so that non-Believers will find hope and help in God's people.
 Confident in her calling and comfortable in her Christianity, her desire is to see her brothers and sisters in Christ take their own backroads that lead from various states of spiritual infancy to fully-equipped Kingdom warriors.

 Tori has performed at numerous churches and festivals, and she was featured at the 2012 MS State Quartet Convention, where she was nominated for Soloist of the Year.
 She also had radio success with "The Church will Prevail", a release from her "All in His Time" project - a song that made its way to the Christian Music Perspective charts.
-Most recently, she has become a contributing writer to "My Journey of Faith Devotions".
-She is also a member of the Knoxville Songwriters Association and the Inspirational Country Music Association.
+She is a contributing writer to "My Journey of Faith Devotions", as well as a member of the Knoxville Songwriters Association and the Inspirational Country Music Association.
+Most recently, she was part of the cast in Dollywood's Parade of Many Colors.
 To bring Tori to your church or event, email her at firstname.lastname@example.org.